MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-overview.md

 Per the C++ guidelines, it's better to explicitly include headers for all your dependencies so that your code isn't subject to brittleness caused by changes to header files.
 For more information, see [C++ Core Guidelines SF.10](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#sf10-avoid-dependencies-on-implicitly-included-names).

-The C++ include cleanup tool helps you find and fix issues like this.
-The cleanup tool analyzes your code and determines which headers are directly included and which are indirectly included.
+Include cleanup helps you find and fix issues like this.
+It analyzes your code and determines which headers are directly included and which are indirectly included.
 It provides feedback, based on the settings described in [Config the C++ #include tool in Visual Studio](include-cleanup-config.md), such as warnings, suggestions, and so on, so that you can choose to remove unused headers, and add indirectly included headers directly.

 ## Unused headers

 As your code evolves, you may no longer need some header files.
 This is hard to keep track of in a complex project, and over time your build time may be impacted by the compiler processing header files that aren't used.
-The C++ include cleanup tool helps you find and remove unused headers.
+Include cleanup helps you find and remove unused headers.
 For example, what if `myFunc()` is commented out in `myProgram.cpp`:

 ```cpp
 // myProgram.cpp